top of page

 -

 What are the teachers' qualifications?The teachers come from various backgrounds, so you can learn more about each individual on the "Meet Your Teachers" page.
 Speaking generally, each teacher has at least a bachelor's from a four-year program.
 Each teacher also has experience teaching, both in-person and online.
-The Mandarin teacher is a native speaker from Taiwan, and the others all have extensive experience in immersive settings for their respective languages.
+The Mandarin teacher is a native speaker from Taiwan, Catalina is a native Spanish speaker from Ecuador, and the others all have extensive experience in immersive settings for their respective languages.
 Some of us have homeschooled or are homeschooling our students, and the founder is a homeschooling mom who understands the community's unique needs.

 -